-Smoking contributes to vascular disease, so it can contribute to erectile dysfunction by affecting blood flow to the penis.
-Smoking cessation often has a beneficial effect on erectile function.
+- Smoking contributes to vascular disease (disease of the blood vessels), so it can contribute to erectile dysfunction by affecting blood flow to the penis.
+Giving up smoking often has a beneficial effect on erectile function.

+- Excessive alcohol use.
 Alcoholism can cause permanent nerve damage, resulting in impotence.
 This nerve damage is called peripheral neuropathy.
 Long-term alcohol use can impair the liver’s ability to function, resulting in a hormone imbalance in which a man has too much of the female sex hormone, oestrogen.
-On a day-to-day level, alcohol dulls the central nervous system, impairing sexual response.
+On a day-to-day level, alcohol dulls the central nervous system, adversely affecting sexual response.

-Nerve and artery damage can be caused by cycling too hard, rodeo riding, or prolonged use of a rowing machine, resulting in the inability to get an erection.
-Often, minimising the use of hard bicycle seats and exercise machine seats will help restore sexual function.
+- Certain exercises.
+Nerve and artery damage can be caused by prolonged cycling, rodeo riding, or use of a rowing machine, resulting in the inability to get an erection.
+Often, minimising the use of hard bicycle seats and exercise machine seats, as well as correct positioning of the seat, will help restore sexual function.